 Meanwhile, Apple seems to be more generous to its artists, there is a downside to the higher pay and growing market.

 However, Apple’s and Spotify’s earnings will be insufficient alone, (unless you are streamed by millions every month.)
-Therefore I would suggest artists and composers use other revenue streams like Soundcloud, which has an even greater number of users, currently 175 million.
+Therefore I would suggest artists and composers use other revenue streams like Soundcloud, which has an even greater number of users, currently, Forbes estimates it at 175 million.

 Therefore I would suggest artists, podcasters, and composers use software platforms like Buzzsprout which allows you to upload, host, and promote your content.
 They also offer a $20 Amazon Gift Card if you decide to sign up to their paid plans, which you can receive after the second paid invoice.